RailEduKit/BRIOgame-handbook/README.md

 ------

 * wood construction with instructions
-* Collection of trains with appropriate driving dynamics
 * extend game with routes
 * extend game with train numbers
 * extend game with dispatching